 The Chemistry Department offers a flexible program of studies designed to prepare students for careers in private industry and government or for highly diverse graduate study.
 Students may direct their efforts into all the major areas of chemistry and into certain interdisciplinary areas.
-This is accomplished by choosing one of four rigorous tracks or options of study leading to the Bachelor of Science degree in Chemistry: Chemistry, Industrial Chemistry, Chemical Sciences, and Molecular Modeling and Simulation.
+This is accomplished by choosing one of three rigorous tracks or options of study leading to the Bachelor of Science degree in Chemistry: Chemistry, Industrial Chemistry, and Biochemistry.
 The Chemistry option is certified by the American Chemical Society.

 The Chemistry option emphasizes the chemistry-physics interface.
 The curriculum of this option leads to the more traditional careers and graduate training in chemistry.

 The Industrial Chemistry option is designed for those students who plan a career in the chemical industries and businesses and involves participation in the Cooperative Education Program (see below).
 Option courses have been chosen to provide some background in material sciences as well as industrial chemistry.
 Restricted elective packages create a flexible program which will meet a variety of career goals.